kubernetes/community/events/2017/12-contributor-summit/onboarding-new-developers-through-better-docs.md

     * Templates/guidelines mentioned above may be helpful

-    * Talk to SIG docs (SIG docs wants to try and send delagates to SIG, but for now, come to meetings)
+    * Talk to SIG docs (SIG docs wants to try and send delegates to SIG, but for now, come to meetings)

 * Question: should there even *be* a split between user and contributor docs?